ocaml/opam/doc/pages/Manual.md

 - <a id="opamfield-post-messages">
   `post-messages: [ <string> { <filter> } ... ]`</a>:
-  allows to print specific messages to the user after the end of installation.
+  allows one to print specific messages to the user after the end of installation.
   The special boolean variable `failure` is defined in the scope of the filter, and can be used to print messages in case there was an error (typically, a hint on how it can be resolved, or a link to an open issue). `success` is also